elicutler/nysparcs/README.md

-Create `config/secrets.json`, with the following structure:
+For API access to data, create `config/secrets.json`, with the following structure:
 ```
 {
   "socrata": {